 Norwegian snowboard industry legend, author and long-standing importer of Burton Snowboards to Norway.

 - I met Terje at one of the first snowboard races held in Norway - in Rauland in December 1987.
 A small-built 13-year-old with a bright voice, a top hat with a tassel and a blue bubble jacket.
-He was riding a Burton Cruiser board that was way too long for him, but it wasn't hard to see that he was a talent far beyond the ordinary.
+He was riding a Burton Elite 150, but it wasn't hard to see that he was a talent far beyond the ordinary.
 With older role models and training mates such as Åshild and Einar Lofthus, Rauland Skisenter and Uvyrdslåmi Snobrettlag, with Harald Rishovd as the prime mover, was the perfect place to develop.

 One thing that was special about Terje's active career was that his sporting development progressed in parallel with the growth and popularity of snowboarding.
 We could all become a little better snowboarders just by doing a few trips on the slopes behind Terje and being inspired by his style and board control.